grantjenks/python-sortedcontainers/docs/performance-scale.rst

 of memory.
 The binary tree will likely traverse thirty levels, each of which is a data-dependent lookup.
 Some lookups will have good locality but most will not.
 Each lookup could be hundreds to thousands of times slower than sequential accesses.
-These slow lookups are why :doc:`SortedContainers<index>` can afford to shift a thousand sequential elements in memory and have most additions take less time than binary tree competitors.
+These slow lookups are why :doc:`Sorted Containers<index>` can afford to shift a thousand sequential elements in memory and have most additions take less time than binary tree competitors.

-Due to the memory cache hierarchy, :doc:`SortedContainers<index>` scales extremely well.
+Due to the memory cache hierarchy, :doc:`Sorted Containers<index>` scales extremely well.
 Each element in a SortedList has little overhead which increases cache utilization.
 Data is randomly accessed and related data is stored together.
-These patterns in computing have held for decades which promises :doc:`SortedContainers<index>` a bright future.
+These patterns in computing have held for decades which promises :doc:`Sorted Containers<index>` a bright future.